Amazing Dog Senses

 Dog Sense of Hearing

 A dog’s incredible sense of hearing enables them to hear sounds which range from 40 hertz (hz) up to 40, 000 hz.
 That's four times more than what we can hear!
-So rather than be quick to dismiss your dog for issuing a warning bark for something you can’t see, give them hearty thanks in appreciation for their keen sense and dedication as your faithful watchdog.
+So rather than quickly dismiss your dog for issuing a warning bark for something you can’t see, give them hearty thanks in appreciation for their keen sense and dedication to keeping your property and you safe.

-As a proud dog mom to dogs with both floppy and erect ears, I can attest that those with erect ears are particularly sensitive to noises.
+As a dog mom to one dog with floppy and one dog with erect ears, I can attest that those with erect ears are particularly sensitive to noises.
 All those herding dog guardians know just what I mean!

 Dog Sense of Sight

-Our dogs have two cones in their eyes unlike humans that have three cones making sight a key difference between our species.
-For starters, people can see far more colors and detail than dogs.
-But this doesn’t mean your dog can’t see color - they can see blue, yellow and shades of grey.
-My dogs can pick between and yellow and blue object and so can yours in one fun trick training session.
+Our dogs have two cones in their eyes unlike us that have three cones making sight a key difference between our species.
+While people can see far more colors and detail than a dog it doesn’t mean your dog can’t see color - they can see blue, yellow and shades of grey.
+Every one will think you have a really smart dog if you teach them dog to differentiate between yellow and blue objects.
+Its fairly easy to do and is guaranteed to wow friends and family.

 Another significant difference in dog sight is their wider peripheral vision and ability to catch movement in low light.
 It's no wonder why my Ginger never misses when catching a treat and is an excellent critter hunter.